 Hugs aren’t just for teddy bears

 Teenagers seem to live in perpetual stress.
 Between their internal hormonal shifts and external pressures of all kinds, their circuits are often on overload.
 A well-timed hug can not only offer a little mother-daughter connection, but can reduce her cortisol level and soften what can sometime be a tough outer shell.
-These are the nearly magical health benefits of hugging.

 Try not to react so quickly